fenago/oracle19c-administration/md/Lab_28.md

 # Oracle Data Pump Import (impdp)
 **Summary**: In this lab, you will learn how to use the Oracle Data Pump Import to load an export dump file set into a target Oracle Database system.

-Introduction to Oracle Data Pump Import tool
+Oracle Data Pump Import tool
 --------------------------------------------

 The Data Pump Import program is a tool that allows you to load an export **dump file set** into a target Oracle database system.
 The Data Pump Import utility comes with the Oracle Installation by default.